Paxa/kube-backup/README.md

 * `GRAFANA_TOKEN` - grafana API token, create at https://your-grafana/org/apikeys
 * `TZ` - timezone of commit times. e.g. `:Europe/Berlin`

+### Security

+To avoid man in a middle attack it's recommended to provide `known_hosts` file.
+Default `known_hosts` contain keys for github.com, gitlab.com and bitbucket.org

 #### Custom Resources

 Let's say we have a cluster with prometheus and certmanager, they register custom resources and we want to add them in backup.